nZEDb/nZEDb/README.md

 - innodb_buffer_pool_size	(InnoDB)

 Use [mysqltuner.pl](http://mysqltuner.pl "MySQL tuner - Use it!") for recommendations for these and other important tuner parameters.
 Also refer to the project's wiki page: https://github.com/nZEDb/nZEDb/wiki/Database-tuning.
 This is particularly important before you start any large imports or backfills.

+MySQL is normally shipped using MyISAM tables by default.
+This is fine for running with one or a few threads and is a good way to start using nZEDb.
+If using thread counts > 5, or TPG (Table Per Group) mode, or

 ## Installation